mellomaths/arthur-cli/README.md

-# arthur-cli
+# Arthur CLI

 Arthur is a CLI to quickly setup common programming projects